Operations and Maintenance Management (OFF510)

 Project work and oral presentation

-The course has an ongoing assessment consisting of a project assignment 90% and an oral presentation 10% which is graded with the A - F.All assessment parts must be passed to achieve an overall grade in the course.There are no re-sit opportunities on the project assignment, if students want to take this part again, they must take the course again the next time the course is lectured.Students who do not attend the presentation cannot expect to take this part again.
+The course has an ongoing assessment consisting of a project assignment 90% and an oral presentation 10%.All assessment parts must be passed to achieve an overall grade in the course.There are no re-sit opportunities on the project assignment, if students want to take this part again, they must take the course again the next time the course is lectured.Students who do not attend the presentation cannot expect to take this part again.
 If there is a valid absence, the student can, by agreement with the subject teacher, complete the presentation at a later date.Students who do not pass one of the assessment sections, or wish to improve their grades, must retake all assessment sections within the same semester in order to obtain a new overall grade.

 Method of work